 Who are the top 100-1000 relationships that helped you get to where you are today and who will help you get to where you want to be tomorrow?
-Consider employees, clients, referral partners, industry influencers, media, suppliers, mentors, board of directors, advisors and others.
+Consider employees, clients, referral partners, industry influencers, media, suppliers, mentors, the board of directors, advisors, and others.

 Make a list of their names, spouses names, address, email, and phone number to make follow up easy.